anandaworldwide/ananda-library-chatbot/TOKEN_SECURITY.md

 2. Server validates the secret and issues a short-lived JWT
 3. Client includes the JWT in the Authorization header for API requests
 4. Server verifies the JWT before processing protected API requests

+### WordPress Authentication Flow

+1. WordPress plugin reads the configured `aichatbot_expected_site_id` and `ANANDA_WP_API_SECRET`
+2. Plugin sends both values to the `/api/get-token` endpoint on the configured Vercel backend
+3. Backend validates:
+   - That the site ID matches its own SITE_ID environment variable
+   - That the secret matches either the direct SECURE_TOKEN or the WordPress-specific derived token
+4. If validation passes, a JWT token is issued; otherwise, an appropriate error is returned
+5. The plugin uses the JWT token for subsequent API calls until it expires

 ### Special Case: Public JWT-Only Endpoints